benhoyt/merovius.github.io/jekyll/_posts/2013-10-20-using-i3-and-vim-to-keep-a-set-o.markdown

 ---
 layout: post
 title: "Using i3 and vim to keep a set of notes at hand"
+tldr: Put a terminal with a vim-instance in an i3-scratchpad, combine it with autosave-when-idle and you got the perfect note keeping workflow."
+tags: ["linux"]
 date: 2013-10-20 03:45:52
 ---